Unstuffed Peppers

 1. Brown the beef well before moving on: Let it cook until it’s properly browned, not just cooked through.
 That extra color adds a lot of flavor to the whole dish.

-2. Chop the peppers fairly small: Smaller pieces soften evenly and keep you from ending up with crunchy peppers mixed into soft rice.
+2. Chop the peppers small: Smaller pieces soften evenly and keep you from ending up with crunchy peppers mixed into soft rice.

 3. Stir in the tomato paste before adding liquid: Letting it cook for a couple minutes deepens the flavor and keeps the dish from tasting flat or watery.

 4. Keep the pan covered while the rice cooks: This helps the rice steam properly and cook through without drying out the mixture.
+Don’t be tempted to peek inside until the cook time is done and the steaming time is done.

 5. Let it rest before serving: Giving it 5–10 minutes off the heat helps the rice finish absorbing liquid and makes the texture better overall.